lokjunneo/Whisper-Eye-Acuity-Test/readme.md

 Additonally, more IPA characters may be added.
 For example, Whisper may detect a spoken `L` as `Al`, in which case, adding in `"L": ['æl','ɛl']` would resolve the issue.

 - During the eye acuity test, the application ignores the user input if no letters were detected (nothing from user input is in the list of IPA characters).

+# Summary of implementation

+The server uses the Faster-Whisper model, which uses a built-in `Silero-VAD` to filter out empty audio segments and timestamping technology, to provide a "live" transcription of what the user said.
+This is done by storing the audio input from the client into a buffer, and transcribing the audio in the buffer whenever there is a new audio input.

+After 1 seconds of silence is detected, based off the timestamps, the server will clear the transcribed audio segments from its audio buffer and return the transcribed audio segments to the client.
+This helps ensure that the buffer will not be full.

 # Installation